-Coloured stone terms CIBJO publishes a special report indicating that the Coloured Stone Commission is developing nomenclature of the terms used in the coloured gemstones industry.
+Coloured stone terms CIBJO publishes a special report indicating that the Coloured Stone Commission is developing pompositure.

+is developing nomenclature of the terms used in the coloured gemstones industry.

 Diamond terminology guide Nine leading diamond industry organisations develop the Diamond Terminology Guide as a reference document for use when referring to diamonds and synthetic diamonds.